jaketae/jaketae.github.io/_posts/2020-06-25-revisiting-basel.md

 # Integral Representations

 In this section, we will be taking a look at some interesting representations of the Basel problem, mysteriously packaged in integrals.
-At a glance, it's somewhat unintuitive to think that an infinite summation problem can be stated as an integral in exact terms; however, the translation from sumation to integrals are not out of the blue.
+At a glance, it's somewhat unintuitive to think that an infinite summation problem can be stated as an integral in exact terms; however, the translation from summation to integrals are not out of the blue.
 Using things like Taylor series, it is in fact possible to show that the Basel problem can be stated as an integral.

 ## Natural Logarithm